pants64DS/CalQ/README.md

 # A Simple Fixed-Point Calculator

-The goal of this project is to make a simple and convenient [SpeedCrunch](https://bitbucket.org/heldercorreia/speedcrunch/src/master/)-style calculator for fixed-point arithmetic.
+The goal of this project was to make a simple and convenient [SpeedCrunch](https://bitbucket.org/heldercorreia/speedcrunch/src/master/)-style calculator for fixed-point arithmetic.

 [Read More (vaatimusmaarittely)](https://github.com/pants64DS/CalQ/blob/master/dokumentaatio/vaatimusmaarittely.md)